MiinaMagdy/ToDo-list-extension/README.md

 ```
 chrome://extensions
 ```
+- make sure that developer mode is on
+- press on load unpacked
+- select the repo directory
+- pin the extension
-make sure that developer mode is on then press on load unpacked and select the repo directory and here we go the extension is loaded succesfully don't forget to pin the extension
+- here we go the extension is loaded succesfully